dsatlse/dsatlse.github.io/content/resources/careers.md

 + MA314 - Algorithms and Programming,  MA320 - Mathematics of Networks

+## CV

+It is recommended to keep your CV to 1 page, list your skills -  programming languages and tools you are familiar with,  internships, relevant programming projects (link to github if you have) - try and describe your contribution, impact using measurable statistics and what technologies used.

+CV advice from reddit : [https://www.reddit.com/r/cscareerquestions/wiki/faq_resumes](https://www.reddit.com/r/cscareerquestions/wiki/faq_resumes)

+## Interviews

+The typical recruitment process might involve:

+CV Screen, Coding test / take home, possibly video interview, in person interviews or "assessment centre" / on-site.

+CV : Expect to be able to walk through and expand on your CV items.
+Anything you mention is fair game.

+The coding test - Hackerrank, Leetcode or another platform - might involve testing your ability to use a language (sometimes you might not get to choose which programming language) to solve data structures / algorithms.
+This is to make sure you have degree of competence in programming.
+Sometimes data science questions might be asked, sometimes mathematical / brainteaser type questions.
+Sometimes it might take the form of a short project you have to complete and submit.

+The motivational / behavioural questions are more about soft-skills: why are you interested in the company, do you work well in a team, can you communicate concepts.

+Expect more technical questions on the onsite.

+Some Data Science interview questions: [https://github.com/alexeygrigorev/data-science-interviews](https://github.com/alexeygrigorev/data-science-interviews)

 ## Other Links

+Reddit "University survival guide" :[https://old.reddit.com/r/cscareerquestions/comments/iucp54/a_rcscareerquestions_college_survival_guide/](https://old.reddit.com/r/cscareerquestions/comments/iucp54/a_rcscareerquestions_college_survival_guide/)

 Careers in Computer Science / Tech discussion on : [reddit /cscareerquestions](https://old.reddit.com/r/cscareerquestions/)